 - NPP No Process Passive (Default)

 - PP Process Passive

 - CA Force link to be a channel access link

-- CP CA and process on monitor
+- CP - CA and process on monitor

 - CPP CA and process on monitor if record is passive

-CP and CPP are valid only for INLINKs.
+CP and CPP are valid only for DBF_INLINK fields.

-FWD LINKs can be PP or CA. If a FWD LINK is a channel access link it must reference the PROC field.
+DBF_FWDLINK fields can use PP or CA. If a DBF_FWDLINK is a channel access link it must reference the target record's PROC field.

-maximize can have one of the following values
+maximize can have one of the following values:

 - NMS No Maximize Severity (Default)

-- MS Maximize severity
+- MS Maximize Severity

-- VME_IO
+- MSS Maximize Severity and Status